any-docs/css/content/guides/logical_properties_and_values/sizing/index.md

 ## Logical keywords for resize

-The {{CSSxRef("resize")}} property sets whether or not an item can be resized and has physical values of `horizontal` and `vertical`.
+The `resize` property sets whether or not an item can be resized and has physical values of `horizontal` and `vertical`.
 The `resize` property also has logical keyword values.
 Using `resize: inline` allows resizing in the inline dimension and `resize: block` allow resizing in the block dimension.

 The keyword value of `both` for the resize property works whether you are thinking physically or logically.
 It sets both dimensions at once.
 Try playing with the below example.